The smallest Transit is a neat solution for those upgrading from a car-based van

 In driving experience terms, no rival comes close.
 This is a compact van that can genuinely put a smile on your face.

-An attractive, well-designed cabin is one of the Courier’s real strengths.
-Much of the dashboard and switchgear is familiar from Ford’s car models, such as the B-Max and Fiesta, and it all feels high-quality and durable.
+The attractive, well-designed cabin is one of the Courier’s real strengths.
+Much of the dashboard and switchgear is familiar from Ford’s car models, such as the B-Max and the equivalent Fiesta, and it all feels high-quality and durable.

-The updated media system added during 2018 only adds to this impression, being located up high and offering crisp onscreen displays.
+The updated infotainment system added during 2018 only adds to this impression, being located up high and offering crisp onscreen displays.

 Now the steering wheel adjusts for rake and reach, it should be easier than before for drivers of all sizes to get comfortable behind the wheel.
 And there’s lots of leg room, even for very tall drivers.